Oscars 2020 Red Carpet Fashion: See Every Look as the Stars Arrive

 It's been a whirlwind season celebrating films like Once Upon a Time in Hollywood, Marriage Story and Parasite, all of which are nominated for Best Picture.

-The night could also be monumental for first-time Oscar nominees like Scarlett Johansson and Cynthia Ervio, who could earn EGOT status if she wins either Best Original Song or Actress in a Leading Role.
+The night could also be monumental for first-time Oscar nominees like Scarlett Johansson and Cynthia Erivo, who could earn EGOT status if she wins either Best Original Song or Actress in a Leading Role.

 Sunday's live telecast will also be music-heavy featuring performances by Janelle Monáe, Chrissy Metz and Elton John, who will sing "(I'm Gonna) Love Me Again" from Rocketman.